 Hurtling asteroids are in the news again.
-According to CNET, an asteroid called 2006 QV89, a lump of rock half the size of a football field, has a slight chance (one in 7,000) of hitting Earth this fall.
+According to CNET, 2006 QV89, a lump of rock half the size of a football field, has a slight chance (one in 7,000) of hitting Earth this fall.
 Meanwhile, KQED reports that a larger asteroid named Apophis will make a very close pass in 2029, coming closer than the television and telephone satellites that orbit the Earth.

 Planetary Defense: Not Just Science Fiction

 Luckily, the chances of Apophis slamming directly into us have been reduced from an earlier estimate of 2.7% to “practically nil.”
 Even if Apophis misses us, there is a chance of an asteroid eventually hitting Earth.
 A really large asteroid could wipe us out, just as one wiped out the dinosaurs millions of years ago, says KQED.

 Even an asteroid a mere thousand feet across — about the size of Apophis, notes KQED — could hit Earth with 1,000 times the energy of the atomic bomb dropped on Hiroshima, destroying any city in its path and devastating an entire region, says EarthSky.org.